Virginia Tech® home

 Research Faculty Frequently Asked Questions

-There are 11 official Research Faculty ranks recognized by the university.
-They are: postdoctoral associate, research scientist, senior research scientist, research assistant professor, research associate professor, research professor, research associate, senior research associate, project associate, senior project associate, and project director.
+There are eight official research faculty ranks recognized by the university.
+They are: postdoctoral associate, research scientist, senior research scientist, research assistant professor, research associate professor, research professor, research associate, and senior research associate.

-The charts in the matrix are laid out as proposed career tracks for research associates, for research scientists/professors, and for project associates.
+The charts in the matrix are laid out as proposed career tracks for research associates, for research scientists and professor ranks.

 (Note that some ranks may be applicable in more than one track.)